570944242/Netpython/README.md

 also can be used as a backdoor shell (pentesting).
 It's a good investigation tool for administrators, programmers, and pen testers.

+Netpython is a netcat alternative solution for minimize cyber attacks and avoid Anti-virus trigger false positives.

 Usage: